-Another huge perk of living in Dusseldorf is its proximity to other capital cities and countries: Paris, Brussels and Amsterdam are all an easy train ride away.
-In fact, you could drive to Holland in less than 30 minutes.
+Another huge perk of living in Düsseldorf is its proximity to other capital cities and countries: Paris, Brussels, and Amsterdam are all an easy train ride away.
+In fact, you could drive to the Netherlands in less than 30 minutes.
 The city’s location coupled with the number of multinational companies based here (L’Oreal, Henkel, trivago to name a few) create a pretty great international atmosphere.

 The downside of expat life in Germany

 Now, despite all those lovely, important things, life as a British expat in Germany can still be pretty difficult.
 And while I don’t wish to offend anyone, I feel obliged to show both sides of the story, so here we are to the downsides of living in Germany.

 When living in Germany, it’s useful to remind yourself that there are futuristic countries out there where you can make purchases using contactless payment.
 Germany, meanwhile, is still partying like it’s 1979: it is almost impossible to pay with card anywhere and in the few places you can, most retailers will insist you sign instead of using this new-fangled ‘chip and pin.’